 - Describe the model of your supply chain that has formed in your mind, list the important parts of the model and describe how they work together to produce the results you want

-After you improved performance of the existing supply chain, olive oil production at the family estates continues to increase.
+After you improve performance and profitability in the existing supply chain, olive oil production at the company estates continues to increase.
 You and others invest in building more water works in the desert valleys, more land is brought under cultivation and more olive trees are planted.
-In the screenshot below notice low stone walls built across the valley floors to trap rainwater causing it to seep into the soil and water olive trees once planted in those valleys.
-Photos show remnants of fortified desert farms and waterworks in just one group of valleys.
+In the screenshot below you can see the low stone walls built across the valley floors to trap rainwater so it would seep into the soil and water groves of olive trees once planted there.
+This shows remnants of farms and waterworks in just one group of valleys.

 SAVE BACKUP COPIES of your supply chain model from time to time as you make changes.
 There is no “undo”, but if a change doesn’t work out, you can restore from a saved copy.
 And sometimes supply chain model files (json files) become damaged and no longer work, so you want backup copies of your supply chain to restore from when that happens.

 SECOND CHALLENGE — expand your supply chain to grow the business

 Some years go by.
 The money you invested in building waterworks and planting more trees at your olive growing estates has resulted in oil production at each estate growing by 30 percent.
 To support that increase, demand for manufactured goods and olive oil and wheat at the estates themselves has increased by 10 percent.
 In addition, there is a 10 percent increase in demand for manufactured goods and a 5 percent increase in demand for oil and wheat at the Leptis warehouse to sell to people in the city of Leptis.